 Ronan Mahon shared a lot of details behind his texturing and lighting of the car within X-TAON Art Car competition organized by Allegorithmic.
-The winners will be announced this month!

 My name is Ronan Mahon and I’m a freelance artist working on video games.

 I was trained in classical 2D hand-drawing and 3D animation and spent a few years in my home town of Dublin, Ireland working in architectural visualization as a 3D artist.
 What started as a small group of graduates inside a builder’s cabin inside a jam factory (no joke) became a decent studio with a legit office (not in a jam factory).
 However, it had always been my dream to work in the video games industry and so after 3 years, I made the leap from Ireland, where there was little or no perspective for AAA artists, over to the UK to work as an environment artist.

 I worked as an environment artist in Free Radical Design on TimeSplitters 4 and Star Wars Battlefront 4 until the studio unfortunately shut.
 After the studio closed I moved to Oxford where I had the good fortune to meet my wife and also work at Rebellion Developments.
 While at Rebellion I met some great artists and worked on Aliens vs Predator, NeverDead and a few other titles.

 I have spent the last 7 years working in Rocksteady Studios in London on all things Batman Arkham related.
 I was fortunate enough to work on some really beautiful video game moments with an awesome team.
 I was entrusted to create some really iconic environments, places such as Oracle’s Clocktower, the Mad Hatters popup book and classic moments such as recreating The Killing Joke to name but a few.